 About Mae Gammino Photography

 She was a National Press Photographer Northern Short Course Scholarship recipient, and a selectee for the Northern Short Course Workshop-The narrative art of long-form photojournalism with Pulitzer-Prize awarded photojournalist Barbara Davidson.
 The award-winning documentary short film about a refugee work program Blending into the American Dream, which she co-produced, has been juried into U.S. and International Film Festivals.

 which follows a precocious indigenous teenager from the Narragansett tribe who is Two Spirit-Queergender.
 We experience this remarkable and vulnerable boy the Summer before and during his senior year as he navigates an emerging identity while simultaneously working to transcend experiences of prejudice and ignorance from members of indigenous and non indigenous communities.
-In addition, the feature length film The Wrong Todd, on which she served as first assistant camera, has been juried into the LA Film Festival 2018 (world premiere) and Cinequest 2019.
+In addition, the feature length film The Wrong Todd, on which she served as first assistant camera, was juried into the LA Film Festival 2018 (World premiere).

 She is available for work in New England as well as throughout the United States.